rancher/rancher.github.io/rancher/v1.4/en/cattle/labels/index.md

 `io.rancher.container.network` | `true`|  Add this label to a `docker run` command to add Rancher networking to the container

-#### Local Labels
+#### Target Service Labels

-Set these labels on a rancher or kubernetes load balancer to instruct the traffic to local backends or preferrably local backends.
-By default, it routes traffic to all backends of a particular service.
+A load balancer can be configured to prioritize traffic to containers located on the same host of the load balancer.
+Depending on the label value, the load balancer will be configured differently.
+By default, a load balancer routes traffic to all containers of a particular service in a round robin algorithm.

 Key | Value | Description
 ----|----|----
-`io.rancher.lb_service.target` | `only-local` | Only routes to service backends on the same host as the LB service.
-If there are no backends on the same host, then it doesn't route to any backends
+`io.rancher.lb_service.target` | `only-local` | Only direct traffic to containers on the same host as the load balancer container.
+If there are no containers of the target service on the same host, then no traffic will be routed to the service.
-`io.rancher.lb_service.target` | `prefer-local` | Routes to only local backends if there are any local backends available.
-If not, routes to all backends.
+`io.rancher.lb_service.target` | `prefer-local` |  Prioritize traffic to containers on the same host as the load balancer container.
+If there are no containers of the target service on the same host, then traffic will be routed to other containers of the service, that reside on other hosts.